Upwork is a global freelancing platform where businesses and independent professionals connect and collaborate remotely.

 Step 4: Solution

 The solution was to find a way for high-quality talent to show us there experience off of Upwork’s platform, and pre-screen them to go through our assessment process so our Talent Managers can fast-track them to become Expert-Vetted.
+I designed an MVP with a front door in job search for freelancers to enter their minimal off-platform work experience as a demand test.

 Step 5: